CONCRETE CONDITION ASSESSMENT

 Matergenics specializes in Petrographic Analysis, a review of the concrete matrix using microscopic techniques described in ASTM C856 to determine concrete constituents, quality, and cause of inferior performance, distress, or deterioration.
 Concrete is composed of sand, gravel, crushed rock, or other aggregates held together by a hardened paste of cement and water.
 Important properties of concrete are: durability (weather resistance, resistance to chemical deterioration, resistance to erosion), workability, water tightness, strength, elasticity, creep, extensibility, and thermal properties.
 Entrained air content, cement and water content and type, distribution and quality of aggregates are various factors that affect properties of concrete.
 Estimating future performance and structural safety of concrete elements can thus be facilitated.

-Concrete Floors and Moisture – Hardened concrete is a permeable medium.
+Hardened concrete is a permeable medium.
 The rate at which moisture can permeate through a concrete slab is dependent upon the overall quality of the concrete.
-Modern construction practices often use vapor retarders to produce a moisture resistant floor.
-They are not often present in older constructions.
-High moisture vapor transmission rates for concrete slabs can result in the debonding of tile and carpet; warping of wooden floors and even microbial growth.
-The moisture vapor emission rate can be determined in accordance with ASTM F1869.
-Most manufacturers of floor coverings will specify a maximum acceptable moisture transmission rate.
+High moisture vapor transmission rates for concrete slabs can result in the dis-bonding of tile and carpet; warping of wooden floors and even microbial growth..

-Cracking in Concrete Structures – Cracking and spalling of concrete in parking garage structures is almost always the result of corrosion of the steel reinforcement.
-Various factors such as depth of concrete cover over the rebar, depth of carbonation, moisture permeability of the concrete (related to the water/cement ratio), and the presence of waterproof coatings on the concrete surfaces can affect the occurrence of the corrosion process.
-The volume expansion that happens when iron corrosion products are formed can exert enough localized pressure to crack and eventually spall the concrete cover.
-The presence of melt water and the use of chloride deicing salts will exacerbate the problem.
-The potential for corrosion of uncoated reinforcing steel can be determined by performing half-cell potential mapping of uncoated concrete in accordance with ASTM C876.
+Cracking and spalling of concrete in parking garage structures is almost always the result of corrosion of the steel reinforcement.
+Various factors such as depth of concrete cover over the rebar, depth of carbonation, moisture permeability of the concrete, and the presence of waterproof coatings on the concrete surfaces can affect the occurrence of the corrosion process.

-Design of Suitable Corrosion Protection Measures to Mitigate Corrosion of steel Reinforcment
+Design of Suitable Corrosion Protection Measures to Mitigate Corrosion of steel Reinforcement

 Cathodic protection and corrosion inhibitors will be considered to mitigate the corrosion of reinforced steel.
 Cathodic protection (CP) is a method wherein a sufficient amount of electric direct current (DC) is continuously supplied to a submerged or buried metallic structure to mitigate, slow down or temporarily stop the natural corrosion processes from occurring.
 The DC current corrodes a sacrificial anode when it is connected to a structure to be protected.
 There are two methods for supplying DC to cathodically protect a structure.
 They are the following: